axibase/atsd-use-cases/research/oroville-dam/README.md

 * Spillway Outflow (cubic feet/second)
 * Rain (inches)

 Below is an image showing these CDWR metrics in ATSD.
-You can toggle between the different metrics by clicking on the dropdown.
+You can toggle between the different metrics by clicking on the drop-down list.

 ![Figure 1](./images/Figure1.png)